jahidulpabelislam/sticky-footer.js/README.md

 ## What?

-A very small and lightweight library to create a sticky footer effect just using JavaScript & jQuery.
+A very small and lightweight plugin to create a sticky footer just using JavaScript/jQuery.

 If the original/normal height of the page is shorter than the window height, the library will extend the 'main content' element to fill the remaining space.
 This will essentially push the `footer` element down to the bottom of the page creating the sticky footer.